 Whatever your score, the sad fact is that few Americans know what the Constitution says, let alone understand the political regime it describes.

-— “Bill of Rights Memories“, Allen Weinstein, Archivist of the United States), Prologue, Winter 2005
+— “Bill of Rights Memories” by Allen Weinstein (Archivist of the United States) in Prologue, Winter 2005.

 Once we no longer revere the Constitution, or even know what it says, it becomes a different kind of living document.
 Its meaning now changes to conform to the current needs of our ruling elites.
-We return to the state of the Romans before the laws were posted on the Twelve Tables of ivory (or brass) and posted in the Forum for all to see.
-Or, if history repeats as farce, we are like the beasts in George Orwell’s Animal Farm.
-The laws are written on the side of the barn, but most are too stupid to realize that they are changed by the pigs during the night.
+We return to the state of Roman before its laws were posted on the Twelve Tables of ivory (or brass) and posted in the Forum for all to see.
+Or, if history repeats as farce, we will become like the beasts in George Orwell’s Animal Farm.
+The laws are written on the side of the barn, but we don’t realize that they are changed by the pigs during the night.

 (3) Who killed the Constitution?

 “… the preservation of the sacred fire of liberty, and the destiny of the Republican model of Government, are justly considered as deeply, perhaps as finally staked, on the experiment entrusted to the hands of the American people.”